markusgruen/DccFunctionDecoder/README.md

 Select the appropriate COM port in the Arduino IDE and select `Sketch -> Upload using Programmer` (or hit **CTRL+SHIFT+U**).
 Just hitting the `Upload`-Button (or pressing **CTRL+U**) will not work.

 ### Using the decoder in a locomotive or wagon
-#### Connecting LEDs
 Connect the LEDs as shown.
 Use appropriate resistors.
 The maximum current should be limited to 2 mA per LED.
 That does sound little but usually it is enough.
 Otherwise the LDO on the decoder gets too hot.

 <img src="/Doc/DccFunctionDecoder_4ch_Wiring.png" width="800px">

-#### Programming CVs
+### Programming CVs
 The decoder ONLY supports Programming on Main (POM) mode.
 It cannot generate an ACK.
-For CVs the following table below.
+For CVs see the following table below.
 The decoder will confirm each CV write with a short flash of all AUX channels.

-##### Programming the address
+#### Programming the address
 Special note on programming the address: If you want to change the decoder's address, you must do so in the following order:
 1. program CV3 or CV17 and CV18 as desired.
 2. program CV29 = 0 (short address) or CV29 = 32 (long address)

 From then on, the decoder will only accept CV writes or commands to the new address. (it will of course still accept commands to its consist address)

-##### Decoder reset
+#### Decoder reset
 The decoder can be reset to its default CV values by writing CV8 = 8.
-This is confirmed by multible short flashes of all AUX channels.
+This is confirmed by multiple short flashes of all AUX channels.

-##### CV table
+#### CV table

 | CV | Type | range | default Value | Description |
 |----------|----------|----------|----------|----------|